Gamboge: Production

 Gamboge is most often extracted by tapping latex (sometimes incorrectly referred to as sap) from various species of evergreen trees of the family Clusiaceae (also known as Guttiferae).
 The tree most commonly used is the gamboge tree (genus Garcinia), including G. hanburyi (Cambodia and Thailand), G. morella (India and Sri Lanka), and G. elliptica and G. heterandra (Myanmar).
 The orange fruit of Garcinia gummi-gutta (formerly called G. cambogia) is also known as gamboge or gambooge.

 The trees must be at least ten years old before they are tapped.
 The resin is extracted by making spiral incisions in the bark, and by breaking off leaves and shoots and letting the milky yellow resinous gum drip out.
 The resulting latex is collected in hollow bamboo canes.
 After the resin is congealed, the bamboo is broken away and large rods of raw gamboge remain.

-Uses

-The pigment first reached Europe in early 17th century, and was used by artists such as Rembrandt, J.M.W.
-Turner, and Sir Joshua Reynolds.
-William Hooker mixed it with Prussian blue to create Hooker's Green.
-By the early 20th century it was replaced by a synthetic, more lightfast pigment, aureolin; however Winsor & Newton continued to sell the resin form until 2005.

-Gamboge has strong laxative properties.
-Small doses are sufficient to produce watery feces, while large doses can be fatal.
+Visual characteristics

+After being extracted from the tree, gamboge resin has a brownish-yellow color; its deep yellow color appears after grinding.
+Artists sometimes combined Prussian blue with gamboge to create green; they also mixed it with burnt sienna to make orange.

+Gamboge was most commonly used in watercolor painting.

+Permanence

+Gamboge is highly sensitive to light.
+It is known to react poorly with lime surfaces and, as such, is deemed unsuitable for frescos.
+Gamboge is also known to react with white lead.

+Notable occurrences

+Gamboge has not been extensively identified in works of art from any time period; many analyses of paintings simply identify the presence of "organic yellow" without distinguishing between different organic yellow pigments.

+Gamboge has been identified as the underlying gold paint in the Maitepnimit Temple in Thailand as well as having featured in the Medieval Armenian Glajor Gospel.
+Though not authenticated, it has also been noted that Rembrandt may have used the pigment in a few of his works and that it appears in J. M. W. Turner's color box.